Egocentrism: During adolescence

-Although most of the research completed on the study of egocentrism is primarily focused on early childhood development, it has been found to also occur during adolescence.
-David Elkind was one of the first to discover the presence of egocentrism in adolescence and late adolescence.
+Although most of the research completed on the study of egocentrism is primarily focused on early childhood, it has been found to also occur during adolescence.
+David Elkind was one of the first to identify the presence of egocentrism in adolescence and late adolescence.
 He argues, "the young adolescent, because of the physiological metamorphosis he is undergoing, is primarily concerned with himself.
-Accordingly, since he fails to differentiate between what others are thinking about and his own mental preoccupations, he assumes that other people are obsessed with his behavior and appearance as he is himself."
-This shows that the adolescent is exhibiting egocentrism, by struggling to distinguish whether or not, in actuality, others are as fond of them as they might think because their own thoughts are so prevalent.
+Accordingly, since he fails to differentiate between what others are thinking about and his own mental preoccupations, he assumes that other people are as obsessed with his behavior and appearance as he is himself."
+The adolescent exhibits egocentrism by struggling to distinguish whether or not, others are as fond of them as they might think because their own thoughts are so prevalent.
 Adolescents consider themselves as "unique, special, and much more socially significant than they actually are."

-Elkind also created terms to help describe the egocentric behaviors exhibited by the adolescent population such as what he calls an imaginary audience, the personal fable, and the invincibility fable.
-Usually when an egocentric adolescent is experiencing an imaginary audience, it entails the belief that there is an audience captivated and constantly present to an extent of being overly interested about the egocentric individual.
-Personal fable refers to the idea that many teenagers believe their thoughts, feelings, and experiences are unique and more extreme than anyone else's.
-In the invincibility fable, the adolescent believes in the idea that he or she is immune to misfortune and cannot be harmed by things that might defeat a normal person.
-Egocentrism in adolescence is often viewed as a negative aspect of their thinking ability because adolescents become consumed with themselves and are unable to effectively function in society due to their skewed version of reality and cynicism.
+Elkind also created terms for egocentric behaviors exhibited by adolescents, such as what he calls an imaginary audience, the personal fable and the invincibility fable.
+An egocentric adolescent experiencing an imaginary audience believes there is an audience captivated and constantly present to an extent of being overly interested about the egocentric individual.
+Personal fable refers to many teenagers' belief that their thoughts, feelings, and experiences are unique and more extreme than others'.
+In the invincibility fable, the adolescent believes that he or she is immune to misfortune and cannot be harmed by things that might defeat a normal person.
+Egocentrism in adolescence is often viewed as a negative aspect of their mental state because they become consumed with themselves and function more poorly in society due to their skewed version of reality and cynicism.

-There are various reasons as to why adolescents experience egocentrism:
+There are various reasons why adolescents experience egocentrism: